 There is no specific dress code, and the cruise fares include free WiFi and all gratuities.
 Restaurant dining and essential drinks such as water and non-pressed juices are also complimentary.
 With a whole host of entertainment and group fitness classes thrown in, the Scarlet Lady all-inclusive cruises are great value.

 We were lucky to go on a Scarlet Lady maiden voyage from Portsmouth in the United Kingdom as part of their Summer Soiree series.
 Our Long Weekender cruise was a three night trip, without any port excursions as these weren’t originally permitted when the itinerary was planned.
+The Scarlet Lady then headed to New York and then Miami before traveling on to the Caribbean.

 All health precautions have been taken on this cruise and you can relax and enjoy the experience.
 After testing negative, we were welcomed on board by a cheerful group of First Mates, as the crew members are called.